weixr18/arena_camera_ros/README.md

 setup and usage https://support.thinklucid.com/using-ros-for-linux/

 # Report an issue
-Please reach out to support team https://support.thinklucid.com/contact-support/ support@thinklucid.com
+Please reach out to the support team https://support.thinklucid.com/contact-support/
+Or email to support@thinklucid.com